StarfishETL & Creatio Launch Connect Creatio for Integration & Migration

-CHICAGO, Jan.
-18, 2022 /PRNewswire/ -- StarfishETL, a dynamic and scalable iPaaS, and Creatio, a global vendor of one platform to automate industry workflows and CRM with no-code and a maximum degree of freedom, have partnered to release Connect Creatio, a migration and integration tool specifically designed for Creatio customers.
+BOSTON, Jan.
+19, 2022 /PRNewswire/ -- Creatio, a global vendor of one platform to automate industry workflows and CRM with no-code and a maximum degree of freedom, and StarfishETL, a dynamic and scalable iPaaS, have partnered to release Connect Creatio, a migration and integration tool specifically designed for Creatio customers.
 Powered by StarfishETL's low-code iPaaS, Connect Creatio provides tools and features to help Creatio customers connect their instances to supporting solutions or migrate their data out of databases and outdated CRMs into Creatio.
 The solution is now available for download from the Creatio Marketplace.

-In addition to its low-code visual designer features, Connect Creatio comes equipped with starter templates for common Creatio-related migrations and integrations.
+In addition to its low-code/no-code visual designer features, Connect Creatio comes equipped with starter templates for common Creatio-related migrations and integrations.
 These starter templates provide connections to common core objects such as Accounts, Account parents, Contact, Cases, Leads, Products, Opportunities, Opportunity Line Items, Tasks, Events, Notes, and Attachments out-of-the-box to reduce setup time and allow Creatio customers to migrate and integrate faster.
-The solution launches with 12 starter templates for integration and 11 starter templates for migration.
+The solution launched with 11 starter templates for integration and 10 starter templates for migration.
 These templates include the following:

 |